Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Everyone loves to laugh!
 You can’t go wrong with a visit to Comedy Works, a stand-up comedy venue in the heart of downtown.
 Or if you work in the Denver Tech Center, there’s another location conveniently set in Greenwood Village.

-Both indoor clubs draw big-name acts throughout the year, making it one of the best things to do in Denver in winter.
-If you’re looking for holiday team building activities, you can’t go wrong with gifting tickets.
+Both indoor clubs have drawn big-name acts in 2026.
 Kick back, have a few laughs, and complete the experience with dinner and drinks on-site.

 Looking to plan a Private Food & Drinks Tour for your next team outing?
 Connect and engage with your team while tasting some of the best dishes and drinks in Denver.